Vedadiyan/Bolt/README.md

     }

 ### Query Mechanism
 Bolt does not require definition of navigational properties.
-Instead, it leaves relational mapping to the developer (via explicit joins) and returns correlated records as tuples!
+Instead, it leaves relational mapping up to the developer (via explicit joins) and returns correlated records as tuples!

 Example: